Mortgage Basics

 04.jpg

 Rates are either locked or floating.
-Locked rates are referred to as “fixed rates”.
+Locked rates are called “fixed rates”.
 Floating rates come in two flavours: “variable” and “adjustable”.

 Locked-in Rate

 Locked-in or Fixed rates are unchanged over a contract duration.
 They fluctuate in tandem with bond rates that are set by financial markets.
-Many people mistakenly believe that the government sets bond rates, but this isn’t the case.
+Many people mistakenly believe that the government sets bond rates, but this isn’t true.

 Floating Rate

-Floating mortgages rates are calculated monthly using the Prime Rate, the industry term for these are Variable Rate Mortgages (VRM) or an Adjustable Rate Mortgage (ARM).
-The Prime Rate is a floating rate set by each bank that can change monthly so that the interest charged on a floating rate mortgage can vary from month-to-month even though the monthly payment stays the same.
+Floating mortgage rates are calculated monthly using the Prime Rate.
+The industry term for these is Variable-Rate Mortgages (VRM) or adjustable-rate mortgages (ARM).
+The Prime Rate is a floating rate set by each bank that can change monthly, so the interest charged on a floating-rate mortgage can vary from month to month even though the monthly payment stays the same.

 The mortgage payment on a VRM is set at the beginning of the contract term based on the beginning contract rate and then stays fixed for the duration of the contract term.